jgrocho/dot-files/README.md

 Throughout this document, when referring to these dotfiles, I will leave off the leading `.` except where it may be ambiguous.

+## Local changes

+In my experience, the best way to handle local changes is by making commits to a local branch.
+I try to keep the number of local changes small.
+Any commits that could end up being more generally useful are cherry-picked onto the `master` branch.
+And if any new changes come from upstream, I can rebase the local branch against `master`.
+This way, even in the presence of local changes, most of my configurations will stay up-to-date.

+This method helps me avoid storing important configurations outside of git.
+I can also avoid merging `master` into the local branch, which would clutter my history with needless merge commits.
+All local changes are commits on top of `master`, making it very easy to see what changes are specific to a machine.

+This should let me remove the `*.d/enabled/.gitignore` files described below, but I have not yet tried that.
+This way, I'd be able to see which file are enabled locally by examining the git log.

 ## \*.d

 I have attempted (and will continue) to make my settings as